 Capital Budgeting and Its Importance in Business

-Acquisition and Management of Fixed Assets
+Acquisition and management of fixed assets

-To understand capital budgeting, you have to understand both parts of the term.
-"Capital," in this context, represents long-term, fixed assets, or the capital investment, such as a building or machinery.
-"Budget" is the plan that details anticipated revenue and expenses during a particular time period, often the duration of a project.
+To understand capital budgeting, it helps to understand both parts of the term.
+"Capital," in this context, represents investments in long-term, fixed assets, such as the capital investment in a building or machinery.
+The "budget" represents the plan that details out anticipated revenue and expenses related to the investment during a particular time period, often the duration of a project.

 Capital investment projects can be divided up into two types: independent projects and mutually exclusive projects.
 Independent capital investment projects are those projects that do not affect the cash flows of other projects.

-Both the quantity and timing of the cash flows have to be considered.
-If you are writing a business plan, for example, you need to estimate about five years of cash flows.
-Usually, cash flows are estimated for the economic life of the project and, of course, should be as accurate as possible.
+Both the quantity and timing of the project's cash flows must be considered.
+If you are writing a business plan, for example, you need to estimate about three to five years' worth of cash flows.
+Usually, cash flows are estimated for the economic life of the project using project assumptions that strive to create as much accuracy as possible.